davidfriar/tokyo60ispflashing/README.md

 ## Step 5 -- Bask in the warm glow of satisfaction

-Your Tokyo 60 is now not just a thing of beauty.
+Your Tokyo60 is now not just a thing of beauty.
 Thanks to its infinite programmability, it is also a joy forever.

 ![my one](img/mytokyo60.jpg)